Skip to content

 1. Home Storage: /home/USER

-• Each user has 40GB of space
+• Each user has 40GB of space.

-• Good for scripts, code and compiled applications
+• Good for scripts, code and compiled applications.

-• Do not use for job input/output
+• Do not use for job input/output (I/O).

-• Snapshots are available for seven days
+• Snapshots are available for a month.

 2. Blue Storage: /blue/GROUP

-• Our highest-performance filesystem
+• Our highest-performance filesystem.

 3. Orange Storage: /orange/GROUP